getredash/website/src/pages/kb/data-sources/jira.md

 You need a **Username** (the email address you use to login) and **[API Token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)** to connect to Jira.
 The token behaves like a password.

-Your username is the email address you use to login.

 {% callout warning %}